Key Takeaways

 Workers compensation for outdoor crews

 Landscaping crews work in heat, lift heavy materials, operate bladed equipment, and climb.
-NIOSH reports grounds maintenance workers are injured at more than twice the rate of all workers: 189 injuries per 10,000 full-time employees versus 87 across all occupations.
+Grounds maintenance workers are injured at more than twice the rate of all workers: 189 injuries per 10,000 full-time employees versus 87 across all occupations.

 Workers compensation pays for medical treatment, lost wages, and rehabilitation when an employee is hurt on the job.
 Most states require it as soon as you have employees.